 Before beginning to pilot, we carefully identified what we would be testing and how we would measure success; we set up processes to develop the new systems and capacities that would be needed in the pilot countries and at CCF’s headquarters; and we established mechanisms to support, and learn from, the pilot countries as they pioneered a very new way of working.

-When CCF’s senior management had agreed the pilot testing, their president (John Schulz) had decided that the organization would not make changes to key systems and structures across the agency until pilot testing was complete and full rollout of Bright Futures had been approved.
+When CCF’s senior management had approved pilot testing, their president (Dr John Schulz) had decided that the organization would not make changes to key systems and structures across the agency until pilot testing was complete and full rollout of Bright Futures had been approved.
 This meant that the functional departments at headquarters had to develop “work-arounds” so that pilot areas could manage financial and donor-relations aspects of their work.

 This made sense to me: why spend the time and money to develop new systems when we didn’t know if, or how, Bright Futures would work?
 But it meant that much of the agency, including all three pilot Country Offices, would be using parallel basic organizational processes, especially financial processes, at the same time, just adding to the complexity!

 First we brought key staff from each country together with staff from CCF’s headquarters in Richmond, Virginia, to develop a shared understanding of the road ahead, and to create national plans of action for piloting.
 Management approved these detailed plans in late May of 2003.

 I recently rediscovered several summary videos that I prepared during the creation and pilot testing of what became Bright Futures.
 These videos were used to give senior management a visual sense of what was happening in the field.

 Here is a short (though still 11-minutes long) summary video of the preparation workshop that took place in late April of 2003: